Installation

 pod-security.kubernetes.io/audit: privileged

-If you want to deploy MetalLB using the FRR mode, the following value must be set:
+If you want to deploy MetalLB using the FRR mode instead (deprecated), the following values must be set:

 speaker: